Best for building a credit mix

 Finance charges: Costs may be greater than other secured options

-In addition to your annual fee and potential interest charges, the Self Secured Visa card is linked to a required Credit Builder Account with finance charges.
+In addition to your annual fee after the first year and potential interest charges, the secured Self Visa is linked to a required Credit Builder Account with finance charges.

-You’ll build credit history as you make payments, but this makes the Self Secured Visa a relatively costly card to get started with.
+You’ll build credit history as you make payments, but this makes the secured Self Visa a relatively costly card.
 Considering the money you pay each month will sit in your deposit account until your loan term ends, it can mean tying up thousands of dollars into an account you can’t withdraw from for up to two years.

-Consider the minimum $25 credit builder account payment of $25 monthly.
-Over two years, this is $600 of your money you can’t use — except for expanding your Self Secured Visa card’s credit limit.
+Consider the minimum credit builder account payment of $25 monthly.
+Over two years, this is $600 of your money you can’t use — except for expanding your card’s credit limit.
 Then, when you close your account, Self will charge you an $89 finance charge and any other outstanding charges before returning the remainder of your deposit to you.
-This deposit amount is much higher than the minimum required on a secured credit card.
+Comparatively, this deposit amount is much more than the minimum required on a secured credit card.
 Over two years with another secured card, you could build credit using a lower deposit amount and possibly benefit from credit limit increases or account reviews that open the gate to unsecured cards.

-A diverse credit mix is a great way to build credit, but other options are much simpler and affordable if you just want to hold a credit card to build credit with.
+A diverse credit mix is a great way to build credit, but traditional secured cards can be more affordable if you just want to hold a credit card to build credit with.

-How the Self – Credit Builder Account with Secured Visa Credit Card compares to other secured cards
+How the secured Self Visa compares to other secured cards

 Although it may boost your credit score, Self’s credit-builder loan and secured card combo may complicate the credit-building process with extra costs and restrictions.
-It’s easy to see how paying a security deposit for a more traditional secured card may be better overall.
+It’s easy to see how paying a security deposit for a traditional secured card may be better overall for those able to afford it up front.

 Annual fee